Have you ever felt more “bulky” than lean and sculpted from exercise?

 With the right type of weight training you can hold onto muscle while you lose weight.
 You can also increase lean muscle if you’ve lost it.
+Nine-year olds can gain strength and muscle.
 It’s not too late with the right combination of nutrition and exercise timing.

 There is a specific science related to weight training to boost your results as much as possible.
 Several weight training factors influence weight loss :

 - Heavy weight few reps (post exercise energy expenditure is higher)

 - Compound exercises (more and larger muscles will use more energy during and after)

 - Power technique (increases energy expenditure during and after exercise)

 - Specific combinations of “super set” training (boost energy expenditure by 33%)